The Yoga Lunchbox

 September 30, 2020 by Guest Author 1 Comment

-Exploring Witnessing, Strengths, Weaknesses, Aims and Needs By Swami Karma Karuna, Anahata Yoga Retreat We are currently living through a time that has thrown the ‘norm’ out the door and despite the challenges for many, it is also a wakeup call, an opportunity to think about our lives and take stock.
+Exploring Witnessing, Strengths, Weaknesses, Aims and Needs By Swami Karma Karuna, Anahata Yoga Retreat Recently, we have been living through a time that has thrown the ‘norm’ out the door and, despite the challenges for many, it is also a wakeup call - an opportunity to think about our lives and take stock.
 Jnana yoga is a process of sincere self-inquiry with the aim of finding true inner wisdom.
-Whilst the physical practices of yoga continue to be important, looking in and connecting to … [Read more...]
+Whilst the physical practices of yoga continue to be important, looking in and … [Read more...]

 Filed Under: Deepening • The Yoga of Life, Meditation Practices Tagged With: jnana, meditation, witness, yoga